Criminal Justice (CRIMLJUS)

 Prereqs/Coreqs: P: CRIMLJUS 1130 with a "C-" or better

-CRIMLJUS 2340 U S Courts and the Criminal Justice System 3 Credits
+CRIMLJUS 2330 Women, Gender, and Justice 3 Credits

 A detailed study of the adversarial system in the United States examining the history, tradition and philosophy underlying the system of justice as it is played out in the criminal courts, as well as administrative and civil courts.